-10.3 The Client acknowledges that, where Time Etc does not own any of pre-existing materials comprised in any Work, the Client's use of rights in Pre-existing Materials is conditional on Time Etc obtaining a written licence (or sub-licence) from the relevant licensor or licensors on such terms as will entitle Time Etc to license such rights to the Client.
+10.3 The Client acknowledges that, where Time Etc does not own any or all of any pre-existing materials comprised in any Work, the Client's use of rights in pre-existing materials is conditional on Client obtaining a written licence (or sub-licence) from the relevant licensor or licensors on such terms as will entitle Client to use the Work.

 11. CONFIDENTIALITY AND TIME ETC'S PROPERTY

-11.1 Time Etc shall keep the Confidential Information disclosed to it confidential and, except for the purposes of providing the Services (including disclosing it to Freelancers), or with the prior written consent of the Client, shall not:
+11.1 Time Etc shall keep the Confidential Information disclosed to it confidential and, except for the purposes of providing the Services (including disclosing it to Freelancers, who may disclose it to their sub-contractors), or with the prior written consent of the Client, shall not: